-- Space and heat: At the Leipzig and Munich branch offices, one floor each was closed down, and measures were taken for the more efficient use of space to accommodate the increase in staff.
-At the Köthen branch, an entire office building was closed down in winter 2021 as well as one floor in another building.
-This reduced the consumption of both space and heat.
-In summer 2023, we will relocate to a new, sustainably constructed development in Leipzig, significantly reducing our emissions associated with heating in our carbon footprint. - > Office materials: The procurement process was laid down in purchasing guidelines.
-These guidelines include sustainability criteria for office supplies. - IT equipment: Our IT equipment, including laptops and monitors, isn't subject to disposal after a predefined period of use.
+- WFH: the hybrid work model options introduced from 2021 are intended to strengthen WFH after the pandemic restrictions, too.
+The aim is to preserve part of the reduced consumption of natural resources brought about by Covid-19 measures. - Floor space and heat: at the Leipzig and Munich branch offices, one floor each was closed down, and measures were taken for the more efficient use of space to accommodate the increase in staff.
+At the Köthen branch, in winter 2022, an entire office building and one floor in another building were closed down.
+This in effect reduced the consumption of both floor space and heat.
+In summer 2023, we will relocate to a new, sustainably constructed development in Leipzig, significantly reducing our emissions associated with heating in our CO2e footprint. - Office materials: the procurement process was laid down in our Procurement Policy.
+These guidelines include sustainability criteria for office supplies. - > IT equipment: our IT equipment, including laptops and monitors, isn't subject to disposal after a predefined period of use.
 Once any piece of equipment becomes unsuitable for its intended purpose, it undergoes an assessment to determine whether it could be repurposed for another staff member.
 If this isn't possible, the obsolete equipment is stored for spare parts, sold to an employee, or donated to charity.
 We aim to maximise the lifespan of each device.
 Starting from 2023, we will only purchase TCO-certified monitors, wired keyboards, mice and, if possible, wired headsets.
+Furthermore, the number of printers and in-house servers was reduced in 2023.
+We also participated in the Digital Data Cleaning campaign organised by the Corporate Digital Responsibility initiative.
+This involved deleting a large volume of emails and transferring files from local drives to the cloud, resulting in further emissions reductions.

-The measures taken led to the following reduction in energy consumption in 2021:
+The measures taken led to the following reduction in energy consumption in 2022: